mSvcBench/muBench/Monitoring/kubernetes-prometheus-operator/README.md

 k apply -f istio-prometheus-operator.yaml
 ```

-Istio may use [Metrics merging] (https://istio.io/latest/docs/ops/integrations/prometheus/), therefore the µBench metrics can be shown two times, even though with different 'job' labels.
+Istio may use [Metrics merging](https://istio.io/latest/docs/ops/integrations/prometheus/), therefore the µBench metrics can be shown two times, even though with different 'job' labels.
 To avoid this, in presence of Istio, can be convenient not to run the aforementioned µBench PodMonitor.